The New App Store Moment: Why ChatGPT Apps Are 2026's Biggest Distribution Opportunity

 Step 2: Choose Your Distribution Model

 Each model has different success metrics and development priorities.
+Clarify your objective before building.

-Step 3: Start With One Clear Use Case
+Step 3: Start With One Use Case

 The Strategic Imperative for 2026